 What Is The 4% Rule?

-At its most basic, the 4% is rule states that you can safely withdraw 4% of the value of your portfolio in any given year and not run out of money in retirement.
-This number was used in various monte carlo simulations to prove that you would be OK from the standpoint of your nest egg surviving your retirement.
+At its most basic, the 4% rule states that you can safely withdraw 4% of the value of your portfolio in any given year and not run out of money in retirement.
+This number was used in various Monte Carlo simulations to prove that your nest egg will survive during your retirement.